lpembleton/sorting-hat/README.md

 ## Introduction

-**sorting-hat** is a bioinformatics pipeline that demultiplexes restriction enzyme genotyping-by-sequencing data, performs read trimming and computes standard QA/QC stats.
+**sorting-hat** is a bioinformatics pipeline that demultiplexes restriction enzyme genotyping-by-sequencing data.
+The sequencing data is assumed to single end and have a single internal barcode as in the GBS protocol (and derivatives of) described by [Elshire et al. 2011](https://doi.org/10.1371/journal.pone.0019379).

+The pipeline also computes standard QA/QC stats.

 ## Pipeline Summary: